 The Republican-controlled Senate Intelligence Committee concluded in 2020 that Trump’s former campaign manager Paul Manafort “represented a grave counterintelligence threat” by creating opportunities for “Russian intelligence services to exert influence over, and acquire confidential information on the Trump campaign.”

-During Trump’s tenure, the directors of Russia’s three main intelligence agencies (FSB SVR and GRU) paid a rare visit to D.C., where they met with top U.S. officials.
+During Trump’s tenure, the directors of Russia’s three main intelligence agencies (FSB SVR and GRU) paid a rare visit to Washington D.C., where they met with top U.S. officials.
 Two of them were listed on the U.S. sanction list.

 In 2019, the Mueller special counsel investigation concluded that Russia interfered with the 2016 presidential elections to favor Trump.
-The investigation did not find any evidence that Trump, or any of Trump’s aides, coordinated with the Russian in its 2016 election interference.
+The investigation did not find any evidence that Trump, or any of Trump’s aides, coordinated with the Russian government in its 2016 election interference.

 He said that if he were elected again in 2023, he would ask Ukrainian president Volodymyr Zelensky and Putin to reach a peace agreement, ending Russia’s full scale invasion.

 Trump said he would also warn Putin that if an agreement was not reached, the U.S. military would increase its support for Ukraine.
-Reuters reported that two Trump advisors had proposed a plan to stop military to Ukraine unless the country agreed to hold peace talks with Russia rather than continue to push back against Russia in an existential conflict.
+Reuters reported that two Trump advisors had proposed a plan to stop military aid to Ukraine unless the country agreed to hold peace talks with Russia rather than continue to push back against Russia in an existential conflict.

 The Javelins Saga and Trump’s Russia Policy